RisingFlamesUK/kickstart-node-app/dev-setup.md

 # 🛠️ Kickstart Node App — Developer Setup

-This document helps contributors set up the local development environment for `kickstart-node-app`, a modular CLI to scaffold Node.js web and API projects.
+This guide explains how to set up a local development environment for contributing to **kickstart-node-app**.
-Note that with version 1.0.0, only web application is supported.

 ---

 ## ✅ Prerequisites

-Make sure you have the following installed:
+Make sure you have these tools installed:

 | Tool    | Version                  | Install Link                                           |
 | ------- | ------------------------ | ------------------------------------------------------ |